trashbyte/bitmath/README.md

 # bitmath

 Tools for arbitrary-width bitwise arithmetic.
+Originally designed for writing fantasy console/cpu emulators.

 Unstable.
+WIP.
 Use at your own risk.

 ### `Bits<N>`